Find Business Schools

 35% Percent Women

 This is one of the most frequently chosen business majors.
 It is the 5th most popular in the country with 39,397 students graduating with a bachelor’s in economics in 2021.
-This major attracts more men than women.
-About 65% of the graduates in this field are male.
+This major tends to be male dominated.
+About 65% of recent graduates are men.

 Racial-Ethnic Diversity